ellysh/video-game-bots/ClickerBots/protection.md

 ## Test Application

 We will test our examples of protection systems on Notepad application.
-The tested example should detect an AutoIt script that will type a text in the Notepad window.
-Our examples will be implemented in AutoIt language too.
+The tested example should detect an AutoIt script that types a text in the Notepad window.
+Our examples are implemented in AutoIt language too.
 This approach helps us to make source code shorter and clear to understand.
-But C++ language is used for development real protection systems in most cases.
+But C++ language is used to develop real protection systems in most cases.

 This is a [`SimpleBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/SimpleBot.au3) script that types "a", "b" and "c" letters consistently in the Notepad window:
 ```AutoIt